paulrobello/par_ai_core/README.md

 * PARAI_NUM_CTX sets the context window size.
 Max size varies by model
 * Other PARAI related params are to tweak model responses not all are supported / used by all providers

-### Open AI Compatible Providers

-If a specify provider is not listed but has an OpenAI compatible endpoint you can use the following combo of vars:
-* PARAI_AI_PROVIDER=OpenAI
-* PARAI_MODEL=Your selected model
-* PARAI_AI_BASE_URL=The providers OpenAI endpoint URL

 ## Example